zsmith3/Photo-Manager-Server/README.md

 8) Make migrations (`python manage.py makemigrations fileserver`)
 9) Run migrations (`python manage.py migrate`)
 10) You should now be able to run the server with `python manage.py runserver`
+11) Make an admin user (`python manage.py createsuperuser`)
+12) (Currently) add a new RootFolder and User for testing using the admin page (*/admin*).
+Select a created RootFolder and use the options menu to scan the filesystem and update the database.
-11) If also hosting the web client, add Django to the static server through WSGI (see [here](https://docs.djangoproject.com/en/2.1/howto/deployment/wsgi/modwsgi/) for Apache instructions)
+13) If also hosting the web client, add Django to the static server through WSGI (see [here](https://docs.djangoproject.com/en/2.1/howto/deployment/wsgi/modwsgi/) for Apache instructions)

 ## Features